jburzynski/TypeGenDocs/source/usingtypegen.rst

 The parameter passed in *TsDefaultValue*'s constructor is a string, which is directly copied to the TypeScript file as a default value for a property.
 Therefore, default values for string properties have to be wrapped with *"* (double quote) or *'* (single quote) characters, in order to generate a valid TypeScript file.

+**Feature for versions >= 2.0.0:** If you want to specify default values to be generated for all members with a given TypeScript type, you can do so by using the `defaultValuesForTypes` option in the CLI or `GeneratorOptions.DefaultValuesForTypes` in the programmatical API.

 TsIgnoreAttribute
 -----------------